milon/milon.github.io/source/_posts/story-behind-my-new-blog.md

 After that decision, I looked into couple of choices.
 Jekyll and Hugo was in the list, but as I am working fulltime on Laravel, the new static site generator from [tighten](http://tighten.co) called [jigsaw](jigsaw.tighten.co).
 It uses laravel's blade templating engine.
 You can obviously use markdown even use both of them together.
 There are some other nifty features that is very convenient for building a site.

 After that I tried to choose a theme.
-I liked [anybodyhome](https://themes.gohugo.io/anybodyhome/) theme from hugo theme repository, so I ported it to jigsaw and did some tweak to fit my choice.
+I liked [anybodyhome](https://themes.gohugo.io/anybodyhome) theme from hugo theme repository, so I ported it to jigsaw and did some tweak to fit my choice.
 Then I wrote a simple script to port all the posts from wordpress to markdown.

+Then it comes to syntax highlighting.
+I used trusty old [highlight.js](https://highlightjs.org) with github theme.
+Preety strait forward.

 Then I showed to it some of my colleagues.
 [Samiul Bhai](https://twitter.com/samhq7) asked me to add disqus as a comment engine.
 I did that too.
 Thanks to him.